Aluminium monochloride

 Aluminium monochloride, or chloridoaluminium is the metal halide with the formula AlCl.
-Aluminum monochloride as a molecule is thermodynamically stable at high temperature and low pressure only.
+Aluminium monochloride as a molecule is thermodynamically stable at high temperature and low pressure only.
 This compound is produced as a step in the Alcan process to smelt aluminium from an aluminium-rich alloy.

+Alcan process

-When the alloy is placed in a reactor that is heated to 1,300 °C and mixed with aluminium trichloride, a gas of aluminium monochloride is produced.
+When an aluminium alloy is placed in a reactor that is heated to 1,300 °C and mixed with aluminium trichloride, a gas of aluminium monochloride is produced.

 It then disproportionates into aluminium melt and aluminium trichloride upon cooling to 900 °C.

+The process is an instance of the general sub-halide catalytic distillation method (subhalide process) developed by Philipp Gross.
+It was sold to Alcan but never put into full-scale production.

+Interstellar medium

 This molecule has been detected in the interstellar medium, where molecules are so dilute that intermolecular collisions are unimportant.